 You will need to have an email account when you first register so you can activate your account.
 Once you have registered you can choose to be contacted by phone if that’s preferable, however most first contacts are made via the in-site messaging system.
 If you don’t have regular access to emails you may find this hampers your efforts to secure a sitter.

 If you have security cameras in or around your home it's important to inform the house sitter of this while negotiating the house sitting job.
 Sitters may or may not feel comfortable if security cameras are installed, so it is necessary that you advise them of any cameras so they can make an informed decision before the house sit has been confirmed.

-We have engaged Trulioo Global Gateway, an internationally trusted service working across every level of business and government, for our ID Verification.
-Personal details are checked against public databases, purely for the purpose of confirming that a person is who they say they are.
+ID verification is the process by which personal details are checked against public databases, purely for the purpose of confirming that a person is who they say they are.

-House sitters have the option for the main account holder to be verified for a one-off $5 verification fee.
-Once the ID has been successfully verified, an ID Verification badge icon is displayed on the sitter profile to acknowledge this.
+House sitters have the option for the main account holder to be verified.
+Once this has successfully been done, an ID Verification badge icon is displayed on the sitter profile for your reference.

 No. ID verification is only available for house sitters.